akmadian/AlexaComp/README.md

 AlexaComp is an open source Alexa skill that allows you to interact with your computer using your Alexa device!

+For a comprehensive list of all the commands you can give to AlexaComp, take a look at [Commands.md][8].

 ## Installation
 Installation and setup instructions can be found in the [Setup.md][0] file.